-Visit IllinoisReportCard.com to see additional details about each item of information for this school.
-There you will find charts spanning multiple years, detailed explanations, resources, more of the school's programs and activities, and powerful tools that let you dig deeper into data.
+information for this school.
+There you will find charts spanning multiple years, systems.
+Some information, such as the School Highlights, is entered directly by detailed explanations, resources, more of the school's programs and activities, principals and can be updated throughout the year. and powerful tools that let you dig deeper into data.